iPsychonaut/EGAP/README.md

    - Closes gaps with TGS-GapCloser (ONT) or Abyss-Sealer (Illumina-only).

 5. **Quality Assessments & Classification**
-   - Runs Compleasm (BUSCO) on two lineages for completeness.
+   - Runs BUSCO/Compleasm on two lineages for completeness.
    - Runs Quast for contiguity (N50, contig count, etc.).
    - Classifies assemblies as **AMAZING**, **GREAT**, **OK**, or **POOR**.